pupil-labs/pupil-docs/user-docs/pupil-player.md

 Features like <a href="#marker-tracking">surface tracking</a> found in Pupil Capture are also available in Pupil Player.

+### Player Window
+Let's get familiar with the Player window.

+> {{< lqip-img src="/images/pupil-player/pp_cl_main.jpg" >}}

+The Player window is the main control center for `Pupil Player`.
+It displays the recorded video feed from pupil capture file.

+1. **Graphs** - This area contains performance graphs.
+You can monitor `CPU` and `FPS` and pupil algorithm detection confidence.
+These graphs are the same as in the `World` window..
+1. **Settings GUI Menu** - This is the main GUI for Pupil Player.
+You can use this menu primarily to launch plugins and control global settings.
+1. **Plugin GUIs** - Each Plugin spawns its own GUI window.
+You can control settings of each Plugin in the GUI window.
+For details on all plugins see documentation on [Pupil Player](#pupil-player) in the user guide.
+1. **Hot keys** - This area contains clickable buttons for plugins.
+1. **Seek Bar and Trim Marks** - You can drag the playhead (large circle) to scrub through the video or `space` bar to play/pause.
+You can use the arrow keys to advance one frame at a time.
+Drag the small green circles at the end of the seek bar to set trim marks.
+Trim marks directly inform the section of video/data to export.

 ### Starting Pupil Player

+> {{< lqip-img src="/images/pupil-player/pp_start.jpg" >}}

 Drag the recording directory (the triple digit one) directly onto the app icon **or** launch the application and drag + drop the recording directory into Pupil Player window.

+#### Workflow

 ```bash
 Running from source?